Tyler Blackwood

-Tyler Blackwood (born 24 July 1991) is an English professional footballer who plays as a striker for Enfield Town.
+Tyler Blackwood (born 24 July 1991) is an English former professional footballer who played as a striker.
+He is also the author of the children’s book Clive the Croc Who Lost His Chomp, published in 2017.

 Club career

 Youth and college

-Born in London, the former Northampton Town trainee moved to the United States to play college soccer at the University of Tampa.
+Tyler Blackwood was born in London and attended Highlands School.
+He was a former Northampton Town academy player, scored 11 goals in 20 appearance for the U-16 team before moved to the United States to play college soccer at the University of Tampa.
 Blackwood played three seasons for the Spartans, scoring 24 goals and 8 assists in his 33 appearances.
 He did not see any action in his first collegiate season.
 Blackwood also received both the player of the year and offensive player of the year award two years running, breaking several records at the university.

 Whilst at the University Of Tampa, Blackwood also took part in the summer PDL league for Orlando City U-23.
 He went on to score 15 goals in 14 games for the Lions, finishing #1 in the nation in goals.

 For his final year of collegiate eligibility Blackwood transferred to nearby NCAA Division I school University of South Florida.
 Blackwood played 18 games for the Bulls, scoring 4 goals and making 3 assists.

-Blackwood was overlooked for the 2015 MLS draft, and returned to England and earned a trial at Queens Park Rangers.
+Blackwood was overlooked for the 2015 MLS SuperDraft, and returned to England and earned a trial at Queens Park Rangers.
 He successfully impressed during his trial, and signed his first professional deal with QPR.